Stat184-Fall2025/Sec2_FP_AnjolaAjibola_CamerynLockett_/README.md

 Source: Stable Auto Corporation
 Purpose: Provides state level comparisons of EV charging costs and gasoline costs, including cost-per-mile estimates and EV fuel savings

-## Current Plan

-Provide some information about what you intend to doe with the project.
-You can additionally refer the visitor to your detailed plan document.

-## Repo Structure

 ## Repo Structure

 Here's an overview of key files in this repository: